 *These figures are under formal analysis and confirmation

 The above studies were conducted according to international scientific standards and guidelines, on grade 1 learners (school entrants) or infants (see De Aar, 2005 – 2009).
 The findings can therefore be generalized for the specific local communities, but is not sufficient to provide a national prevalence rate for South Africa.

 It has been estimated that more than 2 million of the South African population are affected by FAS and a further 5 million have features of FASD.
 Because international standards are used in the studies, we are able to compare our data with the rest of the world.

 Can anyone be affected with FASD?

-Every woman exposing the unborn fetus to alcohol during pregnancy is at risk of having a child with FASD.
+Any developing fetus exposed to prenatal alcohol consumption is at risk of being born with FASD.